Ford works team (Australia)

-The Ford works team was the unofficial name for an Australian motor racing team which was supported by the Ford Motor Company of Australia.
+The Ford works team was the unofficial name for an Australian motor racing team which was supported by Ford Australia.
 The team was formed in 1962 and was disbanded when Ford Australia withdrew from motor racing at the end of 1973.
 Drivers for the works team included Allan Moffat, Fred Gibson, Harry Firth, Bob Jane, Barry Seton, Bruce McPhee, John French, Ian Geoghegan and his brother Leo Geoghegan.
 Ford Australia also supported a factory rally team in Australia from 1977 to 1980.